What is Cryopreservation and How is it Done? – Dr. Hrishikesh Pai

 What is Cryopreservation?

 Cryopreservation is a technique used to preserve the living cells and tissue at extremely low temperatures.
 Tissues can be preserved for a very long time in this technique.
 The science dealing with cryopreservation is known as cryobiology.
+A biotech consulting firm may offer cryopreservation services as a standalone service for companies that need to preserve their biological samples for research or production.

 It is the process of cooling and storing cells, tissues, or organs at very low temperatures to maintain their viability.
 The temperature at which these cells are preserved is -196°C/-321°F in liquid nitrogen.
 The preservation is in a frozen state.